-The Vice Dean of Graduate Studies helps all MBA student in his progress during the study of MBA.
-As student progresses to the courses required, he/she might need assistance and provides academic guiding for determining the course track or path in selecting MBA areas of concentration.
+The Academic Consultancy Advisor (ACA) helps all MBA student in his progress during the study of MBA.
+As student progresses to the courses required, he/she might need assistance from the ACA.
+Likewise, the consultancy Advisor provides academic guiding for determining the course track or path in selecting MBA areas of concentration.

-The Vice Dean of Graduate Studies handles any academic issues besetting the students.
+The ACA handles any academic issues besetting the students.